apache/cloudstack-documentation/source/installguide/configuration.rst

 #.
 Copy the script from the Management Server in
    /usr/share/cloudstack-common/scripts/vm/hypervisor/xenserver/cloud-setup-bonding.sh
-   to the master host and ensure it is executable.
+   to the primary host and ensure it is executable.

 #.
 Run the script: